jansupol/poc.jakarta.config/README.md

 # poc.jakarta.config
-The implementation of Jakarta Config
+The implementation of Jakarta Config MVP